jouvetg/igm_old/doc/update_ncdf_ex.md

 optional arguments:
   -h, --help            show this help message and exit --vars_to_save VARS_TO_SAVE
-                        List of variables to be recorded in the ncdef file
+                        List of variables to be recorded in the ncdf file
 ```